Alberta Opportunity Stream

 - currently be in an occupation related to his or her field of study in Alberta.

-- Note: For applicants admitted and enrolled in an Alberta-approved post-secondary credential program on or after April 1, 2019, their current occupation must also be related to their previous undergraduate or graduate field of study outside Canada.
+- Note: If you were admitted and enrolled in an Alberta-approved post-secondary credential program on or after April 1, 2019, your current occupation must also be related to your previous undergraduate or graduate field of study outside Canada.

-However, individuals applying under NOC code 3413 (Nurse aides, orderlies and patient service associates) require a minimum of CLB 7 in English or French.
+However, if you are applying under NOC code 3413 (Nurse aides, orderlies and patient service associates) you need a minimum of CLB 7 in English or French.

-Note: On January 1, 2020, candidates in NOC 0, A and B occupations will need a minimum of CLB 5 in each language skill.
-Learn more about upcoming AOS language proficiency changes.
+If you are applying under NOC 0, A and B occupations, you will need a minimum of CLB 5 in each language skill.

-At the time of applying for the AOS, individuals must have completed at least a Canadian high school diploma or equivalent in their country of origin.
+At the time of applying for the AOS, you must have completed at least a Canadian high school diploma or equivalent in your country of origin.
 The highest level of foreign education must be verified through an Educational Credential Assessment (ECA) from an IRCC-recognized organization that confirms the education requirements are met.

-ECAs are not required from applicants with a Canadian degree, diploma or certificate from a recognized Canadian post-secondary, technical college or secondary institution.
-ECAs are also not required from applicants with work experience that qualifies an individual for the AINP in a compulsory or optional trade and who have a valid Alberta Qualification Certificate or trade certificate that is recognized by Alberta Apprenticeship and Industry Training.
+ECAs are not required if you have a Canadian degree, diploma or certificate from a recognized Canadian post-secondary, technical college or secondary institution.
+ECAs are also not required if you have work experience that qualifies you for the AINP in a compulsory or optional trade, and have a valid Alberta Qualification Certificate or trade certificate that is recognized by Alberta Apprenticeship and Industry Training.

-A Post-Graduation Work Permit holder applying for the AOS must meet the requirements for graduation for an Alberta Advanced Education approved credential issued by an Alberta Advanced Education-approved post-secondary institution in the province.
+If you hold a Post-Graduation Work Permit and you're applying for the AOS, you must meet the requirements for graduation for an Alberta Advanced Education approved credential issued by an Alberta Advanced Education-approved post-secondary institution in the province.

 Note: 'Current occupation' refers to the occupation an individual is working in at the time of the application.

-- The applicant must currently be employed in the occupation listed as his or her 'current occupation' when submitting to the AINP.
+- You must currently be employed in the occupation listed as your 'current occupation' when submitting to the AINP.

-- The applicant must be working in an occupation that matches his or her work experience at the time of applying and at the time the AINP processes the application.
+- You must be working in an occupation that matches your work experience at the time of applying and at the time the AINP processes the application.

-In order to meet the work experience requirements for the AOS, individuals must:
+In order to meet the work experience requirements for the AOS, you must: